schochastics/graphlayouts/cran-comments.md

-# Update from 0.8.3 to 0.8.4
+# Update from 0.8.4 to 1.0.

-bug fixes and unit tests added
+submission after review process with JOSS. no user facing changes

 ## Downstream dependencies